Topic: Water Into Wine. First Sign. Category: Son of Man>

 The fourth detail that reveals the heart of God and Jesus is that the wine had run out.
 The things of this world are only temporary.
 They last for but a moment.

-Out of the revelation of who Jesus is the immediate response of Jesus’ mother was to turn to the One she knew was eternal.
+Out of the revelation of who Jesus is, the immediate response of Jesus’ mother was to turn to the One she knew was eternal.
 In Jesus there is a continuous eternal supply of fullness of life.
 Everyday is a new day to receive more from Him and of Him, living by His Spirit and not being controlled and dominated by the selfish desires of humanity.
 This is living in true freedom, to be in constant communion with the divine.
-Each day surrendering self will to that of the Father’s will and drinking freely His living waters.
-That is the Secret of Success.
+Each day surrendering our self-will to that of the Father’s will and drinking freely His living waters.

 Water into wine, old into new, temporary into eternal.

-Throughout Jesus’ earthly ministry He reveals that when custom, culture and traditions of man have been corrupted by humanity, they oppress, shame, prohibit and exclude others.
+Throughout Jesus’ earthly ministry He revealed that when custom, culture and traditions of man have been corrupted by humanity, they oppress, shame, prohibit and exclude others.
 This is the opposite to God and His kingdom.

 the new

 Jesus does not come against the social structure, He redefines it.
 He does not condemn the cleansing ritual, He transforms it.
 Jesus does not simply cover the shame, He removes it and replaces it with His honour.
-God does not approve of exclusion, He includes all.
+God does not approve of exclusion, rather He includes all.
 He does not ignore the temporary need, in fact God fulfils it eternally.

 Jesus the Christ, the Son of God turned water into wine, old into new, religion into relationship, shame into honour, exclusion into inclusion and temporal into eternal.
 There is none like Him.

-Download the pdf version of this sermon.
+Download the Water into Wine and the Wedding pdf version of this sermon.

 Connect with us, pray for our projects, subscribe to our free podcasts, sermons and videos, follow us facebook and our#ineverystep magazine, send us an email and share the good news with the world.